tetragrade/veracity-ttrpg/random_content_ideas.md

 ## Random Content Ideas
 + Magic Word Spellcasting.
-	+ Magic words are special words in the language of magic, they can be used to evoke magical effects.
+	+ Magic Words are special words in the language of magic, they can be used to evoke magical effects.
-	+ The referee determines how magic words are acquired i.e.
-		+ Read a reusable Grimoire, takes 1 hour.
-		+ Summon a demon, it wants payment.
-		+ Study the environment to extract a related word, takes 1 day.
+	+ Magic Words are gained upon reading a Grimoire containing the word: takes 1 hour and doesn't consume the Grimoire.
 	+ Each Magic Word fills a Light Slot.
 Example words: MW Fire, MW Sphere, MW Summon.
 	\
 	&nbsp;
 	+ You cast magic by combining Magic Words into the name of a spell.
 You can insert linking words such as articles, conjunctions, prepositions, and pronouns.<br>Magic Words are stem words, and you can change the ending. i.e. Fire → Fires, Fired, Fiery.